rsettlage/ARC-ondemand-apps/bc_vt_comsol_cascades/README.md

-# Batch Connect - OSC COMSOL Multiphysics
+# Batch Connect - VT COMSOL Multiphysics

-A Batch Connect app designed for VT OnDemand that launches COMSOL Multiphysics within a Cascades batch job.
+A Batch Connect app designed for [Advanced Research Computing]'s VT OnDemand that launches COMSOL Multiphysics within a Cascades batch job.
+For other apps and assistance with Open OnDemand, see [Open OnDemand].

 ## Prerequisites